Why You Need to Track Your Contract Language

 What works in one country or region may not necessarily work in others and your contract management system needs to have that flexibility.
 Some regions may require to keep the language in your contracts more open so that parties can adjust that language to a changing regulatory environment.
 If you make it too restrictive, this may a deal breaker.

 Just like when making changes to your clauses, you need to keep track of these international contract templates in your library of contracts.
-An enterprise contract management system is an efficient way to
+A contract management system is an efficient way to

 Keeping track of the language in your contracts is very important.
 Three key reasons to keep track of your contract language are the need of more than one contract template, the necessity to automate changes made to clauses, and the importance of differentiating between domestic and international clauses.